How to take a screenshot on your Nintendo Switch

 Here all your screenshots will be displayed.

+If you want to start your search over, you can clear the filter by selecting Clear Filter or pressing the B button.

-How to copy a screenshot to a microSD card on Nintendo Switch
+How to copy a screenshot or video to a microSD card on Nintendo Switch

 If you have a screenshot that was saved to your system memory that you would like to copy onto your microSD card, you can do so in the Album menu.